Organic Growth Meaning

 Organic growth is an essential factor in developing the brand.
 The sustainable existence of a company in its range of products for decades is what makes the company a household name.
 For example, Coca-cola has existed for decades because it grew organically first.
 One product has to become successful for the company to create faith and confidence in the consumers about the company.

 Organic growth provides the companies the resources to achieve growth through M&A. It acts like a platform that is used for inorganic growth because even the target companies would want to merge into more prominent brands only if they see some benefit out of it.
 Mergers imply that both the companies exist but under the same umbrella.
 Therefore Target companies would not want to involve themselves in a merger, which doesn’t lead to any synergies.

 Difference between Organic Growth and Inorganic Growth

 #1 – Meaning

-Organic growth achieved through increasing sales revenue or by reducing costs to achieve greater profits.
-Inorganic growth is achieved through mergers and acquisitions done by a big company where it thinks that a certain smaller player would add synergy or help in diversifying its product range.
+Organic growth is achieved through increasing sales revenue or by reducing costs to achieve greater profits.
+Inorganic growth is achieved through mergers and acquisitions done by a big company where it thinks that a specific smaller player would add synergy or help in diversifying its product range.

 #2 – Life Stage

 Organic growth is mandatory at a primary stage for any successful company.
-Inorganic growth can only follow a regular growth.
-No company exists only for acquiring other companies.
+Inorganic growth can only follow a steady growth.
+No company exists solely for acquiring other companies.
 That is the motive of a retail investor who invests in the stock of a company.
-An investor who has a control perspective needs to have a greater reason for entering into inorganic growth.
+An investor who has a control perspective needs to have a more significant reason for entering into inorganic growth.